Kiris-tingna/tensorflow_tutorials/README.md

 # TensorFlow Tutorials

 Everything is in the notebooks under `notebooks`, for TensorFlow r1.0.
+You can also read this tutorials in [nbviewer](http://nbviewer.jupyter.org/github/zlotus/tensorflow_tutorials/blob/master/README.ipynb).

 | | Source code | Description |
 | --- | --- | --- |